anthonyhastings/backbone-stock-application/README.md

 - Dates have been stored as Unix timestamps so they can be easily formatted into any required timezone (giving the application some portability and scalability).

+- Form validation has been added to the Add section to ensure consistent data is kept on the server.

 ## With more time...